 Helping customers build the right plan can be a challenge but imagine coming into a VDI project mid-migration!

-Based in central Europe, next week’s story will show how even the brightest and hardest working minds in IT can still struggle with typical VDI digital transformation projects.
+Based in central Europe, this next story shows how even the brightest and hardest working minds in IT can still struggle with typical VDI digital transformation projects.
 Learn how Nexthink helped put order to chaos and gave one IT Department the freedom and peace of mind to leave work at a reasonable hour.